alexa-samples/alexa-smart-home-e2e-solution-workshop/Lab 0.md

 ## Objective

-In this lab, we'll be completing all the prerequisites for creating the Alexa Smart Home E2E Solution and generating the following parameters (needed in the following labs):
+In this lab, we'll complete all the pre-requisites for the Alexa Smart Home E2E Solution and generate the following parameters (needed in the following labs):

-- MQTT Endpoint
+- MQTT endpoint
-- Github webApp respository URL
+- Github web app respository URL
 - Github access token

 ## Project Structure